pallavi223/chatBot-using-core-Java/README.md

-# chatBot-using-core-Java
+# chatBot-using-core-Java(Desktop App)

-This is a simple chatting app using OOPs principles, mulithreading and Socket(to established bidirectional communication between two networks) Used Swing to create GUI(Graphical User Interface) for this application.
+## This is a simple chatting app using OOPs principles,mulithreading and Socket(to established bidirectional communication between two networks)
+## Used Swing to create GUI(Graphical User Interface) for this application.